 - Don’t let your mind wander.
 It’s inevitable for your mind to wander, so try to bring it back by focusing on your breathing and focusing on the sounds around you.

 We all know eating healthy is crucial for our overall health and wellness but some foods actually have the ability to boost serotonin and affect our mood.
-Eating processed food, foods high in refined sugar and fried foods can actually worsen stress, anxiety and even depression, they just strip you of nutrients.
+Eating processed food, foods high in refined sugar and fried foods can actually worsen stress and mental fatigue stripping you of nutrients.

 A healthy diet will not only keep your stress levels down and mind healthy, but your body will also thank you.